ResearchComputing/Documentation/Job-Tools.md

 A full list of variables that specify data handled by sstat can be found with the `--helpformat` flag or by [visiting the slurm page on sstat](https://slurm.schedmd.com/sstat.html).

 ## Analyzing past jobs with sacct
 The `sacct` command allows users to pull up status information about past jobs.
 This command is very similar to sstat, but is used on jobs that have been previously ran on the system instead of currently running jobs.
-We can use a job's id:
+We can use a job's id...

 ```bash
 $ sacct --jobs=your_job-id
 ```

-...or your rc username:
+...or your rc username...

 ```bash
 $ sacct --user=your_rc-username
 ```

-to pull up accounting information on jobs ran at an earlier time.
+...to pull up accounting information on jobs ran at an earlier time.

 By default, sacct will only pull up jobs that were ran on the current day.
 We can use the `--starttime` flag to tell the command to look beyond its short-term cache of jobs.